jfkcpe/SaveRestoreExcelConditionalFormatRules/README.md

 ## Test Case:

-In my repository there is a file called Test Case which is a recent copy of the saved rules (from my WatchedHistory tv/movie bingeing spreadsheet).
+In my repository there is a file called TestCase.txt which is a recent copy of the saved rules (from my WatchedHistory tv/movie bingeing spreadsheet).
 The rules are mostly arbitrary – I just wanted to have a test case with a lot of different rules.